shakyav/openshift-intern-workshop/README.md

 HTTP response body: b'{"kind":"Status","apiVersion":"v1","metadata":{},"status":"Failure","message":"pods is forbidden: User \\"system:serviceaccount:vpavlin-os-ws:default\\" cannot list pods in the namespace \\"vpavlin-os-ws\\": no RBAC policy matched","reason":"Forbidden","details":{"kind":"pods"},"code":403}\n'
 ```

-This is becuase our application is trying to access OpenShift API without proper authorization (you can see authentication is ok - OpenShift recognized the provided service account, but it does not have the correct rights to access resources it is trying to access).
+Our application is trying to access OpenShift API without proper authorization (you can see authentication is ok - OpenShift recognized the provided service account, but it does not have the correct rights to access resources it is trying to access).

 We need to add a correct **role** to our service account.
 You can see the error mentions service account (or SA) **default**- The best practice would be to create a separate SA for this use case, but let's just change the default one for now.